k0f1/configuring-linux-web-server/README.md

   5. Restart SSH service with `sudo systemctl restart ssh`
   6. Exit and connect through ssh with the new ssh port 2200.

+_Configure the local timezone to UTC `sudo dpkg-reconfigure tzdata`_

 ### Dependencies on other software or libraries
 A list of any third-party resources you need in this project.